uyuni-project/mcp-server-uyuni/SECURITY.md

 *   **Critical:** This `config` file **must not be shared or committed to version control**.
 It should be treated as highly confidential.
 *   **Usage:** The MCP server imports this file as an environment file to obtain the necessary credentials for interacting with the Uyuni server.

-## MCP Server Authentication
+## MCP Server Authentication and Authorization

 *   **No Authentication:** Currently, the MCP server itself does not implement any form of authentication or authorization.
 *   **Access Implication:** Anyone who has access to the environment where the MCP server can be run, can execute any of the tools and actions provided by the MCP server.

-*
+### Write Tool Enablement (Default: Disabled)

+By default, the server runs in a **read-only** mode for safety.
+All tools that can change the state of the Uyuni server or the systems it manages (e.g., `remove_system`, `schedule_apply_pending_updates_to_system`) are disabled and not visible to the language model.

+To enable these "write tools", you must explicitly set the `UYUNI_MCP_WRITE_TOOLS_ENABLED` environment variable to `true`.

+> [!WARNING]
+> Enabling write tools is a significant security decision.
+It grants any client that can connect to the MCP server the ability to perform destructive actions.
+This risk is amplified when using the `http` transport.

 ### Transport Layer Implications

 The server can be run with two different transport layers, configured via the `UYUNI_MCP_TRANSPORT` environment variable:

 *   **`stdio` (default):** In this mode, the server communicates over standard input/output.
 Access is limited to processes that can execute the server binary directly on the host machine.
 This is the most secure mode of operation.
 *   **`http`:** In this mode, the server runs as an HTTP service.
 Because there is no authentication layer, **any client with network access to the server's host and port can execute any tool**.
-This includes destructive actions like removing systems or applying updates.

 > [!WARNING]
-> Running the server with the `http` transport in an untrusted network environment poses a significant security risk.
-It is recommended to use this mode only in isolated, trusted networks or to implement network-level controls (e.g., firewall rules) to restrict access to authorized clients only.
+> Running the server with `UYUNI_MCP_TRANSPORT=http` and `UYUNI_MCP_WRITE_TOOLS_ENABLED=true` in an untrusted network environment poses a significant security risk.
+This combination allows any client with network access to perform destructive actions without authentication.
+It is strongly recommended to use this configuration only in isolated, trusted networks or to implement network-level controls (e.g., firewall rules) to restrict access to authorized clients only.

 ## Tool Execution and Confirmation